Dmitrii-Russu/petclinic-transaction-script/README.md

 | Presentation | `presentation.rest.*`, `presentation.ssr.*` | REST controllers (JSON) and SSR controllers (JTE templates), both on top of the same use cases. |
 | Shared | `shared.pagination`, `shared.SqlLoader` | `PageQuery`, `PageResult`, `OwnerSearchCriteria` — cross-cutting pagination/search types — and a small loader that reads `.sql` resources into constants. |

-Layer dependency direction is intended to be enforced by ArchUnit (dependency already present in `pom.xml`), on top of a physical constraint that already holds today: `*ServiceImpl` / `*RepositoryImpl` classes are package-private, so nothing outside `application.*.service` / `infrastructure.*` can reference an implementation directly — only the interface, exposed through the package's `All*Factory`.
+**What's already guaranteed vs. what's planned.** Layer isolation is enforced today, physically, by package-private `*ServiceImpl` / `*RepositoryImpl`
+classes: nothing outside `application.*.service` / `infrastructure.*` can even compile a reference to an implementation — only the interface, exposed through the package's `All*Factory`.
+This holds regardless of tooling.
+ArchUnit is listed as a dependency and is the intended way to turn this rule (plus command ↔ query non-dependence, and "no infrastructure exception ever leaves `infrastructure`") into an automated regression check — those tests aren't written yet, so today the guarantee comes from the compiler, not from a CI gate.

 ## Key Decisions

+### Isolation & wiring

 **CQRS instead of one service per entity.** Commands and queries aren't just different methods on one class — they live in different packages, with